-\Box and the a Concurrency-control schemes tradeoff between the amount of concurrency they allow amount of overhead that they incur Testing a schedule for serializability after it has executed is a little too late! □ correct Tests for serializability help us understand why a concurrency control protocol is Goal - to develop concurrency control protocols that will assure serializability.
-WEEK LEVELS OF CONSISTENCY schedule Some applications are willing to live with weak levels of consistency, allowing s that are not serializable accounts E.g., a read-only transaction that wants to get an approximate total balance of all E.g., database statistics computed for query optimization can be approximate (why?)
-Such transactions need not be serializable with respect to other transactions LEVE Tradeoff accuracy for performance LS OF CONSISTENCY IN SQL Serializable - default Repeatable read - only committed records to be read, repeated reads of same record arn same value.
-However, a transaction may not be serializable - it may find some nserted by a transaction but not find others. □ may retu Read committed - only committed records can be read, but successive reads of record rn different (but committed) values.
-Read uncommitted - even uncommitted records may be read. □ database Lower degrees of consistency useful for gathering approximate information about the Warning: some database systems do not ensure serializable schedules by default E.g., Oracle and PostgreSQL by default support a level of consistency called snapshot (not part of the SQL standard) SACTION DEFINITION IN SQL that com Data manipulation language must include a construct for specifying the set of actions prise a transaction.
+- A database must provide a mechanism that will ensure that all possible schedules are both: - Conflict serializable. - Recoverable and preferably cascadeless - A policy in which only one transaction can execute at a time generates serial schedules, but provides a poor degree of concurrency - Concurrency-control schemes tradeoff between the amount of concurrency they allow and the amount of overhead that they incur - Testing a schedule for serializability after it has executed is a little too late! - Tests for serializability help us understand why a concurrency control protocol is correct - Goal to develop concurrency control protocols that will assure serializability.

+WEEK LEVELS OF CONSISTENCY

+• Some applications are willing to live with weak levels of consistency, allowing schedules that are not serializable

+• E.g., a read-only transaction that wants to get an approximate total balance of all accounts

+- E.g., database statistics computed for query optimization can be approximate (why?) - Such transactions need not be serializable with respect to other transactions - Tradeoff accuracy for performance

+LEVELS OF CONSISTENCY IN SQL

+- Serializable default - Repeatable read only committed records to be read, repeated reads of same record must return same value.
+However, a transaction may not be serializable it may find some records inserted by a transaction but not find others. - Read committed only committed records can be read, but successive reads of record may return different (but committed) values. - Read uncommitted even uncommitted records may be read. - Lower degrees of consistency useful for gathering approximate information about the database - Warning: some database systems do not ensure serializable schedules by default - E.g., Oracle and PostgreSQL by default support a level of consistency called snapshot isolation (not part of the SQL standard)

+TRANSACTION DEFINITION IN SQL

-In SQL, a transaction begins implicitly.
-A transaction in SQL ends by: Commit work commits current transaction and begins a new one.
-Rollback work causes current transaction to abort. implicitly In almost all database systems, by default, every SQL statement also commits y if it executes successfully Implicit commit can be turned off by a database directive E.g. in JDBC, connection.setAutoCommit(false); RECO VERY SYSTEM Failure e Classification: Transaction failure: Logical errors: transaction cannot complete due to some internal error condition ☐ condition System errors: the database system must terminate an active transaction due to an error i (e.g., deadlock) to crash.
-System crash: a power failure or other hardware or software failure causes the system ☐ result of Fail-stop assumption: non-volatile storage contents are assumed to not be corrupted as a system crash Database systems have numerous integrity checks to prevent corruption of disk data Disk failure: a head crash or similar disk failure destroys all or part of disk storage Destruction is assumed to be detectable: disk drives use checksums to detect failures RECO VERY ALGORITHMS Consider transaction Ti that transfers \$50 from account A to account B Two updates: subtract 50 from A and add 50 to B
+- Data manipulation language must include a construct for specifying the set of actions that comprise a transaction. - In SQL, a transaction begins implicitly. - A transaction in SQL ends by: - Commit work commits current transaction and begins a new one. - Rollback work causes current transaction to abort. - In almost all database systems, by default, every SQL statement also commits implicitly if it executes successfully - Implicit commit can be turned off by a database directive - E.g. in JDBC, connection.setAutoCommit(false);

+RECOVERY SYSTEM

+Failure Classification:

+- Transaction failure: - Logical errors: transaction cannot complete due to some internal error condition - System errors: the database system must terminate an active transaction due to an error condition (e.g., deadlock) - System crash: a power failure or other hardware or software failure causes the system to crash.

+• Fail-stop assumption: non-volatile storage contents are assumed to not be corrupted as result of a system crash

+- Database systems have numerous integrity checks to prevent corruption of disk data - Disk failure: a head crash or similar disk failure destroys all or part of disk storage - Destruction is assumed to be detectable: disk drives use checksums to detect failures

+RECOVERY ALGORITHMS